zremboldt/199-Birds/src/posts/csQuestions.md

 logN just means you divided n (a number of things) things again and again and again.

+Linear time: The length of time it takes to solve the problem corrolates directly to the size of the problem.
+Logarithmic time: divide and divide and divide the problem to solve.

 What is Big-O?

 The O in "Big O" refers to as "Order"(or precisely "order of")